Commander-in-Chief, South Atlantic: History

 In 1960, the post of Commander-in-Chief, America and West Indies, was abolished, with the incumbent, Vice-Admiral Sir John Eaton, becoming the NATO Deputy Supreme Allied Commander Atlantic (SACLANT).
 The southern part of the former America & West Indies area was transferred to the South Atlantic, and that flag officer becoming Commander-in-Chief, South Atlantic and South America (CINCSASA).
 At about that time, CINCSASA, "flying his flag ashore at Wynberg in Cape Province, had only two frigates and ..
 HMS Protector under his command, one of the frigates being permanently stationed in the West Indies."

 The Leopard-class frigate served as Vice Admiral Talbot's flagship in the 1960s.
 She was the last ship remaining on the station and returned home after April 1967 and the abolishing of the CINCSASA post.
 It was planned that the Commander-in-Chief was to haul down his flag on 11 April 1967 and to leave Cape Town the following day.
 The station was abolished/absorbed into the Western Fleet that year, when Western Fleet assumed responsibility for all ships "West of Suez".

 After 11 April 1967, a Senior British Naval Officer South Africa with the rank of Commodore remained at Afrikander (at Youngsfield, a suburb just south of Cape Town), who quickly became responsible to Commander-in-Chief Western Fleet.
 (Home Fleet was succeeded by Western Fleet on 5 June 1967.)
-By 1971, the post was at times filled by rear-admirals; Rear Admiral Nigel Cecil filled the post from 1971 to 1973.
+Captain James William Cook was the first Commanding Officer, HMS Afrikander & Senior British Naval Officer, South Africa (as Commodore), from April 1967 to February 1969.
+Acting Commodore Nigel Cecil filled the post from 1971 to 1973.
 Officers continued to be posted there until February 1976 when the post was disestablished and closed.
 Commodore A F C Wemyss OBE was the last incumbent.